Tools and Downloads

 7-Day Weight Loss Plan

-As part of the Nutribar weight-loss program, we have provided a convenient 7-day weight-loss plan (printed on the inside of each package) to help you plan your meals.
+As part of the Nutribar weight-loss program, we have provided a convenient 7-day weight-loss meal plan (printed on the inside of each package) to help you plan your meals.
 All meals have been created by a nutritionist and carefully follow Canada’s Food Guide.

 This meal plan has been designed to work in combination with enjoyable healthy eating and regular physical activity, since exercise is crucial to weight loss and health.
 Dieting without exercise reduces the body’s ability to use stored-up fat, and it may promote obesity.